jugshaurya/merge-videos/README.md

 - [ ] Let user input the output path.
 - [ ] Write tests via jest.
 - [ ] Create a command (node jugshaurya clean) to delete files from assets and output folder.

+### Important/Maybe/open-a-issue

+- [ ] Add a preprocessing step
+  - get all the mp4 files from deep down into the root folder, rename them into order 1,2,3,4,5,....... and then merge.